warmnuances/Brainfolio/README.md

 ## Tech Stack
-**NestJS** - Intially, we picked .NetCore to have a taste of enterprise development.
-However, the lack of libraries in the .NetCore forced us to seek another solution.
-NestJS turns out to be that perfect solution as it support Dependency Injection used in enterprise solutions such as Spring Boot and .Net.
+**NestJS** - Intially, we picked .NET Core to have a taste of enterprise development.
+However, the lack of libraries and longer development time in the .NET Core forced us to seek another solution.
+NestJS turns out to be that perfect solution as it supports Dependency Injection used in enterprise solutions such as Spring Boot and .NET Core but .
 We applied service repostiory pattern design in our code.

 **ReactJS** - We knew we wanted a Single Page Application for a more native web experience.
 Adopting React has also allowed for a more components-based mindset which greatly contributed to seperations of concerns.
 It increase the interactivity of the application and helps greatly with state management